apache/airflow/CONTRIBUTING.rst

 transfer operators from Amazon ECS.

-If you add a new dependency between different providers packages, it will be detected automatically during and pre-commit will generate new entry in ``generated/provider_dependencies.json`` so that the package extra dependencies are properly handled when package is installed.
+If you add a new dependency between different providers packages, it will be detected automatically during and pre-commit will generate new entry in ``generated/provider_dependencies.json`` and update ``pyproject.toml`` so that the package extra dependencies are properly handled when package might be installed when breeze is restarted or by your IDE or by running ``pip install -e .``.

 Developing community managed provider packages
 ----------------------------------------------